nmaguiar/netutils/README.md

 # NetUtils

-Alpine based image ("nmaguiar/netutils") with tools for network connectivity debugging (with the right permissions) among other troubleshooting utilities.
+Image ("nmaguiar/netutils") with tools for network connectivity debugging (with the right permissions) among other troubleshooting utilities.
+The image is provided in two versions: Debian-based (nmaguiar/netutils:based) and Alpine-based (nmaguiar/netutils:lite).
+This is because some tools might not be available in the Alpine version.

 Some of the included tools: